open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 // sync callback in case you don't need to wait for value meter.createUpDownSumObserver('your_metric_name', {
-  description: 'Example of an async observer with callback', }, (observerResult) => {
+  description: 'Example of a sync observer with callback', }, (observerResult) => {
   observerResult.observe(getRandomValue(), { label: '1' });
 });